-The Tropical Ravine, or the Tropical Glen as it was known, was the brainchild of Charles McKimm, head gardener at Botanic Gardens.
+The Tropical Ravine, or the Tropical Glen as it was known, was the creation of Charles McKimm, head gardener at Botanic Gardens at the time.
 The ravine was built on the site of the former orchid and propagating houses.

-Work on the 97ft x 35.5ft ravine began in 1887.
-It opened in 1889 and consisted of a sunken glen viewed from a high level, railed balcony.
+The Tropical Ravine opened.
+It consisted of a sunken glen which could be viewed from a high level, railed balcony.

 1900 - 1902

 The Tropical Ravine was extended with a second section in 1900.
 This section was kept warmer than the original ravine and used for tropical plants rather than temperate species.
 A further extension was built in 1902 to install a heated pond to grow the giant water lily from South America.
 These alterations added 76 feet in length to the Tropical Ravine.